Rochilaz123/mildew-detection-in-cherry-leaves/README.md

 - A page indicating your project hypothesis and how you validated it across the project.
 - A technical page displaying your model performance.

+## Bugs

+### Fixed Bugs

+ - When I ran my model, I received the following warning just before the first epoch was completed: WARNING:tensorflow:Your input ran out of data; interrupting training.
+    - I changed the batch size to a multiple of the images in the train set and tried again but experienced the same issue.
+I restarted the notebook and tried again and it worked.

-## Unfixed Bugs
+### Unfixed Bugs

-- You will need to mention unfixed bugs and why they were unfixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- There are no unfixed bugs.

 ## Deployment

 ### Heroku

-- The App live link is: `https://YOUR_APP_NAME.herokuapp.com/`
+- The App live link is: `https://powdery-mildew-detector-1-1aa46e7083c4.herokuapp.com/`
 - Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 - The project was deployed to Heroku using the following steps.